So, you’ve stocked up on stationery and Mi Goreng noodles, and you’re ready to immerse yourself in your first year of university study.

 7. Register with Unitemps for paid work opportunities

-Available to all students across all campuses, the benefits of our Unitemps on-campus recruitment service are multiple:
+Available to all students across all campuses, the benefits of our Unitemps on-campus recruitment service are many:

-- It’s an avenue to earn money while studying, which means you can swap your baked bean dinners for something a little more substantial
+- It’s an avenue to earn money while you study, which means you can swap your baked bean dinners for something a little more substantial.

-- The program offers highly flexible work structures, including casual, part-time, short-term and full-time roles, and
+- The program offers highly flexible work structures, including casual, part-time, short-term and full-time roles.

 - You’ll have a spruced-up, gap-free resume before you graduate, with clear evidence of experience and professional referees who can vouch for your capability.